Dadeesamuel/amusement-park/readme.md

 # ACEDU AMUSEMENT PARK

-The address book is a site where user can add there name, phone number and email address for future references.
+The amusement park is a site where acedu students and staff register to view games they can actual play for future references.

 ## How to visit